Chart Color Schemes

 Greenacre - South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely to impact the area.
-Notable projects include Punchbowl Station Upgrade (Sydney Metro City & Southwest), Bankstown CBD Transformation, Greenacre Community Place Precinct Framework, and Lakemba Station Sydney Metro Upgrade.
-The following list details those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 16 projects likely impacting the area.
+Notable ones are Punchbowl Station Upgrade (Sydney Metro City & Southwest), Bankstown CBD Transformation, Greenacre Community Place Precinct Framework, and Lakemba Station Sydney Metro Upgrade.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.